Skip to main content

 Work as a Freelancer vs Office Job: Which is Right for You?

-When it comes to the individual, though, it is essential to consider several factors when deciding the type of job you will strive for.
-More particularly, the choice is between a freelancing career and a job on a Labor contract.
+When it comes to the individual itself, though, it is essential to consider several factors when deciding the type of job you will be striving for.
+More particularly the choice is between a full freelancing job and a job on a Labor contract.

 What is the difference between an Individual contract and a Labor contract?

-Suppose you decided to work from home and are considering an opportunity from an employer offering you a Labor contract.
-In that case, this can provide some limitations to your time, routines, and salary.
+If you decided to work from home and you are considering an opportunity from an employer who offers you a Labor contract, this can provide some limitations to your time, routines, and salary.

-On the other hand, Individual contracts are more flexible regarding schedules, holidays, and changing jobs/projects.
+On the other hand, Individual contracts are more flexible in nature in terms of schedules, holidays, and changing jobs/projects.
 Let's have a look at this table:

 Features Labor contract Individual contract